// independent security research · responsible disclosure · prowlrbot

 - priority response on new leaks

-I also hunt on HackerOne as @anom5x. if you have a public program, ping me and I'll submit through it.
+I also hunt on HackerOne as @anom5x. if you have a public program, ping me and I'll submit through it. want to shout out the disclosure when it ships? tag @_NOT4H4CK3R on X.

 how I work.